EPC CODE OF FAIR PRACTICES

 for VOD services when commissioning new works from independent producers

 The role of the independent production company is to discover talents, initiate projects by acquiring or creating IPs, develop scripts, attach other creative talents, produce the film and/or TV content and commercialize/monetize the work, via distributors and/or sales agents, by accessing audiences through theatres, broadcasters, VOD Services and any other means.

 The role of an independent production company is at the heart of each project and involves creative development, production, and budgetary and financial management.

-The value of this role should be recognised in the producers’ relationships with VOD Services, in particular through the contractual terms regarding the funding and exploitation of each project.
-This Code of Fair Practices aims to establish basic parameters to be applied to VOD Services’ contracts when commissioning feature films, TV series and other audiovisual works (“originals”) from independent production companies.
+The value of this role should be recognized in the producers’ relationships with VOD Services, in particular through the contractual terms regarding the funding and exploitation of each project.
+This Code of Fair Practices aims to establish basic parameters to be applied to VOD Services’ contracts when commissioning feature films, TV series, and other audiovisual works (“originals”) from independent production companies.

 1. Fair and proportionate remuneration and economic participation for producers

 The principle of appropriate and proportionate remuneration, which is already provided for by the EU for authors, directors, and other copyright or related rights owners, should be applied to independent producers, as well.